-I purchased the following kitchen set and am very satisfied with the versatility of having a food processor as well as a full-size blender pitcher and the small tumblers, which I use for my smoothies.
+I purchased the Ninja Mega Kitchen System and am very satisfied with the versatility of having a food processor as well as a full-size blender pitcher and the small tumblers, which I use for my smoothies.

-However if you don’t need to blend up larger batches of soup or don’t need a separate food processor, the following smaller version with two tumblers will meet your needs for your morning smoothies:
+However if you don’t need to blend up larger batches of soup or don’t need a separate food processor, the Ninja BL456 Blenders – Countertop, 24 oz, Silver/Black will meet your needs for your morning smoothies.

 Use the pulse feature to start the chopping up process.
 Once the ingredients are small you can then let the blender run longer to liquify everything.
 The first few times you do this, check to see if you have any large pieces still by pouring the smoothie out into a glass.

 I then fill the smoothie into a thermos to take to work and sip on it during the first hour at my desk.
 It is best to consume it as soon as you can after it is made.